 When you want to buy a new helmet, motorcycle jacket, trousers, gloves or boots, what are the requirements?
-What are the different materials and what are the differences?

 How do you protect yourself against cold, heat and rain?